chrisl8/ArloBot/README.md

 Until then, enjoy this for what it is, and understand that any commits you see will be rather focused on a set of hardware that is no longer available.

 ## ROS2 ToDo:
- - Get cmd_vel input working so that robot moves.
  - Get SLAM Toolbox working so that robot makes maps again.
  - Find a planner, either get teb working or another one.
  - Consider dropping "watchdog" from propeller_node